MikeBarberry/MikeBarberry.github.io/readme.md

 # WebNav
-My first ever website.
-Built mostly in HTML & CSS with some JavaScript.
-Originally hosted on EC2 with Apache and Let's Encrypt; now on Github Pages.
-Links users to popular webpages
+Basic website to link to popular websites, kind of like a 'favorites' page in a browser.
+Built with HTML and CSS with a splash of JavaScript (to show the date/time).
+Originally deployed on AWS EC2 with Apache and Let's Encrypt configured.
+Now on GitHub Pages